syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/nodes.md

 ## Constraints

-The constraints property of the node allows you to enable/disable certain features.
+The constraints property of the node allows to enable or disable certain features.
 For more information about node constraints, refer to [`Node Constraints`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramNode.html#Syncfusion_EJ2_Diagrams_DiagramNode_Constraints).

 ## Custom properties